The Irish Ecclesiastical Record |

 Page 7

-... of human nature and is not , as in the religion of the civilized races of the ancient world , lowered to the level of his human worshippers and endowed with their weaknesses .
+... human nature and is not , as in the religion of the civilized races of the ancient world , lowered to the level of his human worshippers and endowed with their weaknesses .
 The explanation of the Bible is truer to the history of ...

-... of human nature and is not , as in the religion of the civilized races of the ancient world , lowered to the level of his human worshippers and endowed with their weaknesses .
+... human nature and is not , as in the religion of the civilized races of the ancient world , lowered to the level of his human worshippers and endowed with their weaknesses .
 The explanation of the Bible is truer to the history of ...

 Page 9